emmyileeva/Frontend-Instagram/README.md

   - React.js: A powerful JavaScript library for building interactive user interfaces.
   - React Router: Enables seamless navigation within the application.
   - React Query: Provides advanced caching and state management for efficient data fetching.
+  - JavaScript: The programming language used to build dynamic and interactive elements.

 - **Backend**: